The Napa Wine Project

 Napa Crest Wines

-The 2012 Napa Crest Napa Valley Red Wine is a Cabernet Sauvignon based blend with Merlot and Petit Verdot rounding out the varietals.
+The 2012 Napa Crest Napa Valley Red Wine is a Cabernet Sauvignon based blend with Merlot and Petit Verdot rounding out the varieties.
 There is a sweet note to the bouquet – perhaps like a candied apple along with hints of dried sage.
-The wine is light upon the entry but gains in complexity by the finish.
+The wine is perceived as being light bodied upon the entry, but shows more complexities mid palate through to the finish.
 It features notes of tobacco spice.
 The tannins are noticeable felt mostly on the sides of the palate rather than the back and are not overpowering in their textural feel.

 The 2015 Napa Crest Sauvignon Blanc was their first ever white wine; this vintage includes 8% of Sémillon (fermented in neutral oak barrels).
 The grapes were sourced from St. Helena and Oakville.
 There is a noticeable herbal note on the nose; the palate offers bright acidity with notes of green and red apple.
 There is also a hint of sweetness which is somewhat overwritten by the acidity.
 This is a lighter bodied and easy drinking expression of the variety.